nilsgumpfer/experiment-environment-ecg-ai/README.md

 The experiments rely on datasets.
 These are the result of the data preprocessing step.
 For the data preprocessing, records from a so-called snapshot (e.g. from PTB-XL) are loaded, filtered, cleansed, transformed, and finally saved as a ready-to-use dataset.
 This dataset is not yet split into training and validation records.
 This is done at runtime through so-called split-files.
 Split files are generated based on the records of a dataset and the validation type defined in the experiment configuration.
 An experiment is then conducted on the loaded data from the dataset, which is split into training, validation and optionally testing records at runtime.
 An experiment produces metrics at each epoch (which metrics, is defined in the configuration).
 After an experiment is finished, these metrics files are loaded and summarized in the evaluation step.

 Find the experiment parameters for all steps described above in the next section.

+## Process steps

+### Data preprocessing

+To run data preprocessing for an experiment, switch to directory `/runner/preprocessing_runner` and run `python3 preprocessing_runner.py -e $EXPERIMENT_ID$`, for example `python3 preprocessing_runner.py -e ptbxl_poc`

+### Data splitting

+To run data splitting for an experiment, switch to directory `/runner/split_runner` and run `python3 split_runner.py -e $EXPERIMENT_ID$`, for example `python3 split_runner.py -e ptbxl_poc`.

+### Experiment conduction

+To run an experiment, switch to directory `/runner/experiment_runner` and run `python3 experiment_runner.py -e $EXPERIMENT_ID$`, for example `python3 experiment_runner.py -e ptbxl_poc`.
+Experiment evaluation is performed automatically afterwards.

+### Experiment evaluation

+To manually (re-)evaluate an experiment, switch to directory `/runner/evaluation_runner` and run `python3 evaluation_runner.py -e $EXPERIMENT_ID$`, for example `python3 evaluation_runner.py -e ptbxl_poc`

+## Example

+The example described in our paper (see https://doi.org/10.1007/978-3-030-77211-6_45) relies on data from PTB-XL (https://physionet.org/content/ptb-xl/) and a simple CNN architecture.
+The required process steps are described above.
+If you want to alter the experiment or create your own, you can find the experiment configuration file in the `\experiments` directory in the root directory of this repository.
+The resulting model is visualized below the achieved performance metrics:

 ## Experiment parameters